Just tagline the movie poster ‘The real Outer Space is Inner Space’ and save us the extraneous third hour.

 There’s still his patented late-in-the-third-act “high-concept” twist which is supposed to function as the story’s emotional payoff, but within this character-driven film, it’s a mutant version of the classic Nolan move.
 In Interstellar, the “twist” boils down to the same cop-out conceit that seems to serve as the “resolution” in other recent sci-fi movies (Danny Boyle‘s Sunshine, I’m looking at you): after more than two hours of telling us how unfathomably huge the universe is, the film concludes that HUMANS ARE STILL THE CENTRE OF EVERYTHING (I mean really, just tagline the movie poster ‘The Real Outer Space Is Inner Space’ and save us three hours).

 Of course, this film looks and sounds typically Nolamazing – and some geniunely entertaining space travel sequences are worth watching, if you shave 45 mins off the start and end the film (each, not altogether), or if you simply don’t care about story or people in general.
 (And that sequence on the water planet is genuinely thrilling.)
-Much of the character-driven nature of the movie is carried by Matthew McConaughey‘s charisma, and the fantastic casting of his daughter.
+Much of the character-driven nature of the movie is carried by Matthew McConaughey‘s charisma, and the fantastic casting of Mackenzie Foy and his young daughter, Murph.

 The Core of Nolanism: That One Line (Which Means Nothing)